Investment deck, what to consider

-Investment opportunity - what are you offering?
-What is the ROI for the investor?
+Investment opportunity - how much are you raising?
+What is the valuation?
+What are the comparable exits?
+What is the ROI for the investor? (their reason for investing!)

 I'd also recommend searching for examples of pitch decks that have been previously successful (as opposed to a template).
 You'll see the variations which will help you create your own unique story.
 Polinzer created a great template, which is a good place to start.

 Let me know if I can answer any investment pitch deck questions, or any others relating to startup life!